MV Behshad

-MV Behshad is an Iran-flagged general cargo ship built in 1999 and owned by the Iranian company Rahbaran Omid Darya Ship Management Company.
+MV Mensar (formerly MV Behshad) is an Iran-flagged general cargo ship built in 1999 and owned by the Iranian company Rahbaran Omid Darya Ship Management Company.
 She is suspected of serving as a command post and spy ship for the Islamic Revolutionary Guard Corps, and a front for the Islamic Republic of Iran Shipping Lines.
 For these reasons, she has been sanctioned by the United States Treasury.
 During the Red Sea crisis, she has been suspected of acting as a reconnaissance vessel for the Houthis in their attacks against shipping in the Red Sea and surrounding waters.

 Characteristics

-Behshad is a general cargo vessel which sails under the flag of Iran, with her home port being Qeshm.
+Mensar is a general cargo vessel which sails under the flag of Iran, with her home port being Qeshm.
 She has a length overall of 174 m, a width of 26 m, and a height of 13.9 m.
 Her gross tonnage (GT) is 16,694 and her deadweight tonnage (DWT) is 23,176 tons.
-She has previously sailed under the names of Bianca in 2012, Magnolia in 2011, Sea Flower and Limnetic in 2008, and Iran Seestan in 1999.
+She has previously sailed under the names of Behshad and Blanca in 2012, Magnolia in 2011, Sea Flower and Limnetic in 2008, and Iran Seestan in 1999.
+She was renamed Mensar in July 2024.
 She uses a diesel engine that supplies 9480 kW of power.

 History

 Construction and management

-Behshad was built in 1999 by Guangzhou Shipyard International.
+Mensar was built in 1999 by Guangzhou Shipyard International.
 Currently, she is registered as a merchant vessel under the Rahbaran Omid Darya Ship Management Company.